Muscle Of The Month: Transverse Abdominus (TVA)

 • Childbirth

-It also helps the abdominal organs remain in place, and stabilises the pelvis and lower part of the spine, in particular when moving the limbs.
+It also helps the abdominal organs remain in place and stabilises the pelvis and lower parts of the spine, in particular when moving limbs.

 COMMON EXERCISES FOR THE TRANSVERSE ABDOMINUS

-There are a wide range of exercises that a personal trainer might recommend to help work the TVA and improve core strength.
+There is a wide range of exercises that a personal trainer might recommend to help work the TVA and improve core strength.

 These include: